guillermo-carrasco/hadoop/README.md

 * Debian/Ubuntu

-Tested on Ubuntu 8.10, though should work on most Linux distributions, see `hadoop[:java_home]`.
+Tested on Ubuntu 12.04, though should work on most Linux distributions.

 ## Cookbooks: